-We have incurred losses from operations in each of our annual reporting periods since our inception and as of June 30, 2023, we had an accumulated deficit of \$147.2 million.
-We had net losses of \$14.2 million and \$8.7 million for the six months ended June 30, 2023 and 2022, respectively.
-We believe we may continue to incur operating losses and negative cash flow in the near-term as we continue to invest significantly in our business, in particular in new printing hardware and materials, sales and marketing programs and software services.
-These investments may not result in increased revenue or growth in our business.
+We have incurred losses from operations in each of our annual reporting periods since our inception and as of September 30, 2023, we had an accumulated deficit of \$166.4 million.
+We had net losses of \$33.4 million and \$13.3 million for the nine months ended September 30, 2023 and 2022, respectively.
+We believe we may continue to incur operating losses and negative cash flow in the future.

 In accordance with Accounting Standards Update 2014-15 ("ASC Topic 205-40"), Presentation of Financial Statements - Going Concern: Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern, we are required to evaluate whether there is substantial doubt about our ability to continue as a going concern each reporting period, including interim periods.
-Management considered the Company's current projections of future cash flows, current financial condition, sources of liquidity for at least one year from the issuance date of the unaudited condensed consolidated financial statements included within this Report in considering whether the Company has the ability to meet its obligations.
-As of June 30, 2023, we had \$14.7 million in cash and cash equivalents, \$0.1 million in restricted cash and \$9.9 million in marketable securities.
+Management considered our current projections of future cash flows, current financial condition and sources of liquidity for at least one year from the issuance date of the unaudited condensed consolidated financial statements included within this Report in considering whether we have the ability to meet our obligations.
+As of September 30, 2023, we had \$17.5 million in cash and cash equivalents, \$0.1 million in restricted cash and negative cash flows of \$13.1 million.
+These conditions, among others, raise substantial doubt about our ability to continue as a going concern for one year following the issuance of these financial statements.
 Our primary use of cash is to fund our operations.
-Cash used to fund operating expenses is affected by the timing of when we pay expenses, as reflected in the change in our working capital items.
-We believe that our current cash and cash equivalents and marketable securities as of June 30, 2023 will be sufficient to meet our working capital needs for the twelve months following the issuance date of our unaudited condensed consolidated financial statements included within this Report, however there can be no assurance of this.
+Cash used to fund operating expenses is affected by the timing of when we pay expenses, as reflected in the change in our working capital items